 - To shred your meat, use two forks, or put the meat in a large mixing bowl and use beaters for a quicker method.

-For more delicious Mexican style recipes, try these:
+If you loved my homemade taquito recipe, and for more delicious Mexican style recipes, try these:

 - Mexican Sopes